Doctrine of Godliness vs Doctrines of Men

 1. Test every teaching by the words of Christ.
 (John 7:17)

 3. Remember the seal: “Let every one that nameth the name of Christ depart from iniquity.”
-(2 Tim 2:19)
+(2 Timothy 2:19)